lsst-dm/dmtn-056/design.rst

 Basic ``put``
 -------------

-The user has a :ref:`ConcreteDataset` and wishes to store this at a particular :ref:`DatasetRef`.
+The user has a :ref:`InMemoryDataset` and wishes to store this at a particular :ref:`DatasetRef`.

 This proceeds allong the following steps:

-1. User calls: ``butler.put(datasetRef, concreteDataset)``.
+1. User calls: ``butler.put(datasetRef, inMemoryDataset)``.
 2. :ref:`Butler` first obtains the correct :ref:`DatasetMetatype` from the :ref:`Registry` by calling ``butler.registry.getDatasetMetatype(butler.config.collectionTag, datasetRef)``.
 3. :ref:`Butler` obtains a :ref:`Path` from the :ref:`Registry` by calling ``butler.registry.makePath(butler.config.collectionTag, datasetRef)``.
 This path is a hint to be used by the :ref:`Datastore` to decide where to store it.
-4. :ref:`Butler` then asks the :ref:`Datastore` client to store the file by calling: ``butler.datastore.put(concreteDataset, datasetMetatype, path)``.
+4. :ref:`Butler` then asks the :ref:`Datastore` client to store the file by calling: ``butler.datastore.put(inMemoryDataset, datasetMetatype, path)``.
-5. The :ref:`Datastore` client then uses the serialization function associated with the :ref:`DatasetMetatype` to serialize the :ref:`ConcreteDataset` and sends it to the :ref:`Datastore` server.
+5. The :ref:`Datastore` client then uses the serialization function associated with the :ref:`DatasetMetatype` to serialize the :ref:`InMemoryDataset` and sends it to the :ref:`Datastore` server.
    Depending on the type of server it may get back the actual :ref:`URI` or the client can generate it itself.
 6. :ref:`Datastore` returns the actual :ref:`URI` to the :ref:`Butler`.
 7. :ref:`Butler` calls the :ref:`Registry` function ``addDataset`` to add the :ref:`Dataset` to the collection.